29 Native Plants For North Carolina Gardens

 The ebony spleenwort is an attractive fern that will spread slowly over time in ideal conditions.
 It would do well in a woodland garden or shady rock garden.

 Fern fronds emerge as fiddleheads each spring, unfurling into long upright stems.
-These ferns stay green throughout the summer months, and their foliage compliments other plants nicely.
+These ferns stay green throughout the summer months, and their foliage complements other plants nicely.

 Green and Gold